-Senators want to rein in Apple and Google’s alleged app store monopolies
+Senators want to rein in Apple and Google’s app store dominance

 “What is most offensive to me is how they strangle new app development,” he said in an interview.
 “Their tactics really have an impact on innovation that is disruptive to the economy.”

+Apple said that its App Store allows developers and customers to connect securely and argued that the store has contributed to economic innovation.

+“At Apple, our focus is on maintaining an App Store where people can have confidence that every app must meet our rigorous guidelines and their privacy and security is protected,” spokeswoman Marni Goldberg said in a statement.

-Google has argued that its app store enables choice for developers and customers alike, while Apple has said that its store creates opportunities for developers to build and distribute their apps.
-Google declined to comment, and Apple did not immediately respond to a request for comment.
+Google has argued that its app store enables choice for developers and customers alike, though it declined to comment on the legislation.

-At a hearing of Senate Judiciary antitrust subcommittee in April, Google executive Wilson White highlighted alternatives to the company’s Play store and emphasized that it allows developers to distribute their app through other app stores and direct downloads on their websites.
-At the same hearing, Apple chief compliance officer Kyle Andeer said the app store “revolutionized software distribution” in his testimony to Congress, and he argued that Apple invests in making the App Store safe and trusted.
+At a hearing of the Senate Judiciary antitrust subcommittee in April, Google executive Wilson White highlighted alternatives to the company’s Google Play store and emphasized that it allows developers to distribute their app through other app stores and direct downloads on their websites.

-Apple and Google’s power has been under the microscope in recent months after Epic, the maker of the popular game Fortnite, brought antitrust challenges against the companies.
+Apple and Google’s power has been under the microscope in recent months after Epic, the maker of the popular game “Fortnite,” brought antitrust challenges against the companies.

-The bill responds to some of the concerns Epic has raised.
-After Fortnite tried to offer customers an alternative payment, to bypass Apple’s mandatory commission, Apple kicked the video game maker off the App Store, a move Epic alleges constitutes anticompetitive behavior.
+In August last year, “Fortnite” tried to offer customers an alternative payment method to bypass Apple’s mandatory commission, leading Apple to kick the video game maker off the App Store, a move Epic alleges constitutes anticompetitive behavior.

-Epic’s suit against Apple went to trial earlier this year, and the companies are currently waiting for a federal judge to issue a ruling.
+Epic’s suit against Apple went to trial earlier this year, and the companies are waiting for a federal judge to issue a ruling.
 If Apple prevails, it could further embolden critics in Washington who say existing antitrust laws are not equipped to deal with what they allege is widespread anticompetitive behavior in Silicon Valley.

 “It’s a very graphic and dramatic display of all of the abuses that we target in this legislation,” Blumenthal said.

-Epic said in a statement that it’s fortunate to be able to take on the tech giants in court, and that this bill would help “level the playing field” for smaller companies.
+Epic said in a statement that it’s fortunate to be able to take on the tech giants in court and that this bill would help “level the playing field” for smaller companies.

-“This will make it easier for developers of all sizes to challenge these harmful practices and seek relief from retaliation, be it during litigation or simply because they dared speak up," Corie Wright, Epic Games vice president of public policy, said.
+“This will make it easier for developers of all sizes to challenge these harmful practices and seek relief from retaliation, be it during litigation or simply because they dared speak up,” said Corie Wright, Epic Games vice president of public policy.

-Blumenthal said Epic is "only one among a large number of victims here.”
+Blumenthal said Epic is “only one among a large number of victims here.”
 Testifying alongside representatives from Google and Apple at the April hearing were developers from Spotify, Tile and Match Group, which accused the tech giants of using their power to squash competition.
-Spotify chief legal officer Horacio Gutierrez called on lawmakers to develop legislation to address their competition concerns in app stores, and on Wednesday he issued a statement calling Congress “to swiftly pass” the Open App Markets Act.
+Spotify’s chief legal officer, Horacio Gutierrez, called on lawmakers to develop legislation to address their competition concerns in app stores, and on Wednesday he issued a statement calling on Congress “to swiftly pass” the Open App Markets Act.

 NetChoice, a trade association representing tech giants including Google, criticized the legislation.

 “This app store bill intentionally weakens security and privacy protections that millions of Americans rely on to stay safe online,” said Carl Szabo, vice president and general counsel of NetChoice.
-“This bill is not about protecting consumers but instead the government picking winners and losers in a fight between billion-dollar corporations.
+“This bill is not about protecting consumers but instead the government picking winners and losers in a fight between billion-dollar corporations.”

-However Blumenthal took issue with the companies’ arguments that their rules ensure consumer privacy and safety.
+Blumenthal took issue with the companies’ arguments that their rules ensure consumer privacy and safety.

 “These crocodile tears about privacy are really just a pretext,” he said.
-“They have no concern for privacy, they use consumer information relentlessly and purposely simply to make money.”
+“They have no concern for privacy.
+They use consumer information relentlessly and purposely simply to make money.”